compound-finance/comet/certora/README.md

 ###### files comet.spec, cometTotalsAndBalances.spec

 1. **Total collateral per asset** ✔️*
-The sum of collateral per asset over all users is equal to total collateral of asset
+The sum of collateral per asset over all users must equal the total collateral for that asset
  ```
  sum(userCollateral[user][asset].balance) = totalsCollateral[asset].totalSupplyAsset
  ```
 2. **Total asset collateral vs asset balance** ✔️*
-For each asset, the contract's balance is at least as the total supply
+The total supply of an asset must not exceed the contract's balance for that asset.
 ```
 totalsCollateral[asset].totalSupplyAsset ≤ asset.balanceOf(this)
 ```
 3. **Base balance vs totals** ✔️*
-The base token balance of the system, is at least the supplied minus the borrowed
+The base token balance of the system must be at least as large as the total supply of base tokens minus the total base tokens borrowed
 ```
 baseToken.balanceOf(currentContract) ≥ getTotalSupplyBase() - getTotalBorrowBase()
 ```
 4. **Collateral totalSupply LE supplyCap** ✔️*
-The total supply of an asset is not greater than it's supply cap
+The total supply of an asset must not be greater than its supply cap
 ```
  totalsCollateral[asset].totalSupplyAsset ≤ getAssetSupplyCapByAddress(asset)
 ```
 5. **Total base token** ✔️*
-Summary of principal balances equals the totals
+The sum of principal balances over all users must equal the total base token within the system
 ```
 sum(userBasic[user].principal) == totalsBasic.totalSupplyBase - totalsBasic.totalBorrowBase
 ```
 6. **Balance change by allowed only** ✔️*
-User principal balance may decrease only by a call from them or from a permissioned manager
+A user's principal balance may decrease only by a call from them or from a permissioned manager
 ```
     {
         x = userBasic[user].principal ∧